Lediya-Gobosho/Lediya-Gobosho/README.md

-- 👋 Hi, I’m Lediya-Gobosho
+👋 Hi, I’m Lediya Gobosho
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+👀 I’m interested in cloud engineering, DevOps, and networking 🌱 I’m currently learning Docker, Kubernetes, and expanding my skills in AWS, Terraform, and Ansible 💞️ I’m looking to collaborate on cloud infrastructure projects, DevOps automation, and networking solutions 📫 How to reach me: LinkedIn

 <!---
 Lediya-Gobosho/Lediya-Gobosho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.